 The thief didn't answer for a moment, too interested in stealing his sanity, mouth nipping at his ear and tracing the shell of it with his tongue, a movement which had the shorter of the two mewling incomprehensibly in bliss.

-"Kaito—" He moved around in the other boy's arms, pulling away until that devilish mouth couldn't do more damage to his brain.
+"Kaito—" He moved around in the other boy's arms, pulling away until that devilish mouth was too far for temptation.
 "Mmmm.
 Stop that!
 I've got to get up."

 "Really," The thief mumbled between kisses.
 "How about we stay here for longer?"

-Shinichi got up to crawl out of bed, Kaito sitting himself, and, smirking, wrestling the boy back into his lap before he could get very far.
+Shinichi got up to crawl out of bed; Kaito sat up as well, smirking, wrestling the boy back into his lap before he could get very far.
 He squirmed, but the effort was futile as Kaito had found his ear lobe again and had taken it by his teeth.

 "I can't."
 He insisted clearly.
-There was a room down the hall that was vaguely empty.
+There was a room down the hall that was glaringly empty.
 "I have to go shopping."